TRIVETOLOGY

 The entire stand measures 11 1/2″ x 4 3/4″ with three 1 1/4″ legs.
 The wooden handle portion is 4 1/4″ long.
 The two sides rise 1/2″ above the base to accommodate a pressing iron.
 Within the top circle are the initials T E ✦ M and the date 1761.

-This stand is fashioned of wrought iron with a wooden handle.
+It’s fashioned of wrought iron with a wooden handle.
 One mortice and tenon attachment at the lower right is broken.
 Unfortunately that wasn’t mentioned in the auction listing and I overlooked the defect in the auction images.
 (I bid remotely and didn’t attend a preview).

 I consulted with a blacksmith and yes, it could possibly be repaired but not easily, and any repair most likely would affect its value.
 So I’m using a pinch of Museum Wax to hold that point in place and display it cautiously.
 I’ll eventually purchase a small hinged glass display case to protect it in.